Published by Jeremy. Last Updated on November 22, 2023.

 The North Shore River Trail

 The North Shore River Trail is one of our favorites in the city as it offers some fairly stunning views.
-Along the path you can see great views of the Allegheny River, the Three Sisters Bridges, PNC Park, Pittsburgh's skyline, Heinz Field, the Mr. Rogers Statue, the Carnegie Science Center and the USS Requin, the Three Rivers Casino, and more.
+Along the path you can see great views of the Allegheny River, the Three Sisters Bridges, PNC Park, Pittsburgh's skyline, Acrisure Stadium, the Mr. Rogers Statue, the Carnegie Science Center and the USS Requin, the Three Rivers Casino, and more.

 The trail itself runs approximately 9-miles from just before the McKees Rocks Bridge to the riverfront in Millvale, PA and the city's master plan for bike trials has this one set to expand in the near future.